Shin-Fuji Station (Shizuoka): Lines

 Shin-Fuji Station is served by the Tokaido Shinkansen, and is located 146.2 km from the eastern terminus of the line at Tokyo Station.
 There are no connecting rail lines to Shin-Fuji, with the nearest connecting being located at Fuji Station 2 km away.
 A connecting bus service runs several times an hour taking approximately 7 minutes.

 Station layout

 Shin-Fuji Station is an elevated station with two opposed side platforms, connected to one another and to the station building by an underpass.
 The station building has automated ticket machines, automated turnstiles, and a "Midori no Madoguchi" staffed ticket office.

 Platforms

 History

 Shin-Fuji Station opened on March 13, 1988, and is one of the Shinkansen stations which was opened due to petition by local municipalities.
-The city of Fuji paid for half of the construction costs, with surrounding municipalities, local industries, Shizuoka Prefecture, and the Sōka Gakkai religious organization paying for the remaining costs.
+The city of Fuji paid for half of the construction costs, with surrounding municipalities, local industries, and the Shizuoka Prefecture paying for the remaining costs.